neil-unomaha/CIF_CYBR_8950/Milestone_3.md

 ### Overview

 By the end of the second milestone, We technically had a CIF environment setup but we did not sufficiently understand how it worked in order to extend its functionality.

 By the end of the third milestone, we gained the necessary knowledge to implement the Palo Alto endpoint.
 We conducted multiple code review session which resulted to [three functioning iterations of the Palo Alto endpoint](https://github.com/neil-unomaha/CIF_CYBR_8950/tree/master/palo_endpoint_versions).
 The code along the way was made better in several ways, including providing better code comments and API documentation, increasing optimization, accounting for eventual edge cases that would cause issues, and writing [test coverage](https://github.com/neil-unomaha/CIF_CYBR_8950/tree/master/test-file).

 During milestone 3 we informed the stakeholder of our progress, as well as the user-friendly [walk-through guide](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/cif-install-walkthrough.md) we developed for installing CIF along with adding in our endpoint.
 The stakeholder requested we create a short presentation for him to share what we had created with other Universities, [and we delivered](https://app.vidgrid.com/view/8JmGblYqwkXE/?sr=0sOkk6).

-The stakeholder was unable to setup a live implementation of CIF 4 with our included endpoint, so we were unable to execute our [originally planned methodology](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/Milestone_1.md#project-methodology) of conducting baseline measurement and post-solution measurements of network traffic.
-However, the stakeholder did provide us two-and-a-half hours worth of network traffic data which we analyzed and were able to identify theortical findings.
+The stakeholder was unable to setup a live implementation of CIF 4 with our included endpoint, so we were unable to execute our [originally planned methodology](https://github.com/neil-unomaha/CIF_CYBR_8950/blob/master/Milestone_1.md#project-methodology) which would involve comparing network traffic both before and after our implementation.
+However, the stakeholder was able to provide us two-and-a-half hours worth of network traffic data which we analyzed and were able to determine, in theory, the additional amount of blocked, malicious IPs had the firewall been actively using our CIF extension.

 ### Outcomes